cleolibrary/CLEO-Redux/docs/en/troubleshooting.md

 In rare cases there might be an error in command definitions in Sanny Builder Library.
 Delete the [definition file](./definitions.md) from the `.config` folder and restart the game.
 CLEO will redownload the latest version of the file.
 If the problem persists, report the issue using links below.

+## Game is stuck loading

+If the last entry in [cleo_redux.log](./log.md) is "Checking for updates..."
+CLEO can't access GitHub API.
+It might a temporary issue or your IP address is blocked from GitHub.
+Open [cleo.ini](./config.md), change `CheckUpdates` to `0` and restart the game.

 ## My problem is not listed there

 - Check the [GitHub tickets](https://github.com/cleolibrary/CLEO-Redux/issues)